PolicyAnalysisInc/openqaly/inst/openqalysurv_docs.md

 * `female_col`: optional argument to change name of the `female` column accepted by the first argument.
 * `dpy`: optional argument specifying the number of days per year used in time unit conversion.
-This argument will be populated automatically in a heromod model.
+This argument will be populated automatically in an openqaly model.
 * `percent_female`: percent of population that is female.
 Calculated as 1 - percent_male if not provided.

 ## Value